okcashpro/okcash/docs/docs/community/notes.md

 - `ModelProvider` class with `ModelClass` (small, medium, large, embedding)
 - Configured in `models.ts`
 - Example: OpenAI small = GPT-4-mini, medium = GPT-4
-- Approach: Check if model class can handle everything in <8k context
+- Approach: Check if model class can handle everything in less than 8k context
   - If yes (should_respond), default to free tier
   - Else, use big models